isabellajade/matplotlib-challenge/README.md

 ## Summary of Study Results

-- Capomulin and Ramicane are similar in stats (see summary stats table)
-- Capomulin and Ramicane had similar amt of timepoints tested (C230, R228)
-- 51% male mice tested, 49% female
-- Capomulin and Ramicane final tumor vol similar
-- Infubinol and Ceftamin final tumor vol much higher
-- Capomulin tumor vol v weight positive correlation (more weight = bigger tumor)
-- r-squared is 0.71
+Upon analyzing the data I discovered that the Capomulin treatment regimen and the Ramicane treatment regimen were similar in their summary statistics of their tumor volumes (mean, median, variance, standard deviation, and standard error).
+Capomulin and Ramicane also had a similar amount of timeoints tested, 230 and 228 respectively.
+As seen in the boxpot of the final tumor volumes Capomulin and Ramicane had similar final tumor volumes, with Ramicane being slightly smaller overall.

 ## Summary Statistics Table
 Included in this table are the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.